Gary Forbes: Professional career

 After UMass, Forbes participated in the NBA Pre-Draft Camp in Orlando in the summer of 2008.
 However, he was not selected in the 2008 NBA draft.
 The Washington Wizards invited him to participate in their summer mini-camp, and he played in all 5 games, but he only averaged 3.8 points and 0.6 rebounds per game.

 In August 2008, Forbes had signed with Italian club Basket Napoli, but the team soon dissolved.

-Forbes was selected as the #4 overall pick in the NBA Development League's 2008 draft, by the Sioux Falls Skyforce.
+Forbes was selected as the #4 overall pick in the 2008 NBA Development League draft, by the Sioux Falls Skyforce.
 In the D-League's 2008–09 season, he played 22 games for Sioux Falls before being traded to the Tulsa 66ers, where he played in 30 games.
 Overall that season, Forbes averaged 17.4 points and 5.3 rebounds per game.
 He also participated in the league's All-Star weekend, finishing third in the Three-Point Shootout.

 Forbes then played several short stints with international clubs.